5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 **Design goals or challenges :**
 <br>
-Deal fine-grained safety/interconnectedness tradeoff well and achieve Isolation efficiently.
+- EIM : Deal fine-grained safety/interconnectedness tradeoff well
+- bpftime : achieve Isolation and safety efficiently.
+Support EIM well.
 <br>

 **How the design addresses the challenges :**
 <br>
 - EIM : represent the extension features that might be necessary for interconnectedness or restricted for safety as a resource -> fit with fine-grained interconnectedness/safety tradeoffs.
-- bpftime : ensure that the extensions loaded into an application follow their EIM specification, ensuring their safety.
+- bpftime :
+  - Support EIM : uses separate lightweight approaches for EIM specifications enforcement
+  - Extension Isolation : 2 separate verification techniques for kernel extensions
+    - employing eBPF-style :0 runtime overhead
+    - using ERIM-style intra-process hardware-supported isolation : efficient extension isolation
+  - introduce concealed extension entries using binary rewriting : less overhead
+  - compatible with eBPF : widely used.

 ---
 ### Implementation